coding-laura/coding-laura.github.io/_posts/2022-10-06-so-you-know-how-to-hello-world-py.md

 ## Projects

 Lastly, build something.
-Come up with a small idea to script out.
+I might come up with a small idea to script out.
 Maybe save a device's config on a text file and parse it while looking for a specific pattern.
 Improve on it by using SSH and getting the data directly from a device.

 There is this concept of `pseudo-code` which basically means: write out in plain speech what you want the actual code to do.
 This helps to write the code later on.